pakmanwg/smartthings-visonic-sensor/README.md

   - wired smoke detector
   - tilt sensor, mailbox sensor, garage door sensor

-With the handler, you can select the sensor type to match the modification made to the sensor.
+With this handler, you can select the sensor type to match the modification made to the sensor.
 Here are some snapshots when the sensors are being modified for different functions.

 <p align="center">